KainzJulian/StreamHub/README.md

 - Only `.jpg` image files are supported for thumbnails.
 - Requires specific folder structure for media files to work correctly.
 - The application is designed for personal use and may not be suitable for production environments without further enhancements and security measures.
+- When renaming file / folder it will delete and reinstantiates the file / folder on the database => certain data will be lost

 ## MIT License